 Price: Rwf 4,000

 The German Butcher is a relatively new addition to Kigali and they have some pretty exciting German-y things on their menu.
 As for their burger, it has some good points and bad points.
 The bad stuff first.
 Their bun is an abomination.
 Yep, I said it.
 I have strong opinions about buns in general and this bun, my friends, is a jerk.
 I’m not sure if the thing was stale on top of being super dense to begin with, but it would have actually been impossible to bite down onto it in order to eat this burger in a normal burger-y way.
-A couple of other minuses are their lack of pickles and mustard, but that’s a pretty common there here.
+A couple of other minuses are their lack of pickles and mustard, but that’s a pretty common in Rwanda.
 Fortunately mustard was only a request away and I was served a generous helping on the side.

 As for the good, The German Butcher is a restaurant but also… wait for it… a butcher!
 In my opinion, this is the best place to come in Kigali to satisfy all of your meat-buying desires.
 So it’s no surprise then that their hamburger patty is excellent.
 It’s huge, covered in cheese that’s actually good, and the beef has just the right amount of crumble and moisture to it.
 It’s not like biting into a breadcrumb hockey puck like you’ll find in many places around town.
 They’ve got the patty part totally down and if the German Butcher could source their bun from the same place as Mr. Chips, Poivre Noir, or 4 Blooms and combine it with their amazing burger, we’d have a winner.
 Plus at only Rwf 4,000, it’s seriously good value.